All Episodes

 I mean, but this is nothing short of an assassination attempt against one of the leaders in Congress.

-Um anything else you wanted to add, Sarah, but uh, you know, you've been so good at reporting on all the other stuff, and then this just stops us dead in our tracks.
+But, you know, you've been so good at reporting on all the other stuff, and then this just stops us dead in our tracks.

-And I thought the president captured the moment today by saying, you know, we we do a lot better as a country when we get along.
+And I thought the president captured the moment today by saying, you know, we do a lot better as a country when we get along, but it seems that there's such a large vocal vitriol and hatred towards this man that so many people just cannot get over.

 There's so much divisiveness, and it is just permeating every part of our society now.

-And I think there has to be a moment where we all have to stop, and we have to find a way to reach out to one another um before we see more of these incidences.
+And I think there has to be a moment where we all have to stop, and we have to find a way to reach out to one another before we see more of these incidences.

-And you know, this this hatred, I mean, Hodginson was very direct about his feelings towards the Republicans and the GOP, and then he actually followed through and targeted.
+And, you know, this hatred, I mean, Hodgkinson was very direct about his feelings towards the Republicans and the GOP.

 But just look at how far this one person was willing to go.

-And I think there has to be a point where both Democrats and Republicans and the nation as a whole has to stop, take a deep breath, and find a way to move forward and and just stop this kind of hatred and this divisiveness that we've seen permeated throughout even in the media.
+And I think there has to be a point where both Democrats and Republicans and the nation as a whole has to stop, take a deep breath, and find a way to move forward and just stop this kind of hatred and this divisiveness that we've seen permeated throughout even in the media.

-It's it's something has to change.
+Something has to change.

 Yeah, well said.

-I know his wife was making it into town, and you know, we wish her and everybody else, I think he's got young children, uh, all the best in all of this as he now fights for his life as we speak.
+I think he's got young children, all the best in all of this as he now fights for his life as we speak.

-You know, we're learning a little bit more about the person in involved in all of this, and it's really not pleasant everything that we seem to be learning.
+We're learning a little bit more about the person involved in all of this.

 And it goes back to what I was saying earlier.

-How many times did I say, Linda, when Barack Obama was president, we've got to protect our presidents?
+How many times did I say, Linda, when Barack Obama was president, we've got to protect our presidents.

 We've got to protect our elected officials.

-Mo Brooks was an eyewitness, he'll join us later from Alabama.
+He'll join us later from Alabama.

-And the person who sent the email then wrote in the body of it the email, did you not expect this?
+And the person who sent the email then wrote in the body of the email, did you not expect this?

 Claudia Tenney is on hold now.